LEATHERHEAD REP

 About half past 10 I got the most dreadful periodic pains.
 I ached all over, especially in my legs (perhaps I had a bit of flu too).
 I felt awful in German.
 Room 'M' was terribly cold so I was shivering, sometimes I felt feverish.
 At break Lucy and me went to the staff room and I asked Mrs Bow if I could go home.
 I even felt too awful to ring up Ma.
 So Lucy did it for me and I went up to the Sick Bay.
 Lay on top bunk because bottom one occupied - I felt dreadful.
 Lucy came to say she couldn’t get through to Ma.
 Then two other girls came into the Sick Bay - poor things had no bunk to lie on.
 About 12.30 I decided I felt well enough to ring Mummy but I was so dizzy I could hardly walk down the stairs.
 She wasn’t in.
 Honestly, I’m so miserable - I can’t go on feeling like this every time I have a period.

 Everybody asked me how I was at dinner break which was very nice.
 I chatted with Lucy about these crummy Glyn boys who came today at break; glad I’m not going to the dance now!
 Though Lucy and me know appearances shouldn’t make a difference, we’ve come to the conclusion that what a boy looks like does matter.
+At our age, you’re meant to enjoy boyfriends.
+But I couldn’t enjoy being with a weed.

 As it is, weeds are very often weeds inside as well as out.
 A lot of a person’s character shows in their face and their hairstyle.